Dust and gas modelling in radiative transfer simulations of disc-dominated galaxies with RADMC-3D: Radiative transfer with RADMC-3D

 \subsubsection{Dust grain size}

-The interstellar dust grain size typically ranges from $a\sim 0.0005\, \mu {\rm m}$ to $a\sim 0.250 \, \mu {\rm m}$ and its distribution has been found to follow the power law $n(a)\sim a^{-3.5}$ \citep[e.g.][]{Mathis1977,DraineLee1984,ODonnel1997,Weingartner2001,Hirashita2013}.
+The interstellar dust grain size typically ranges from $a\sim 0.0005\, \mu {\rm m}$ to $a\sim 0.250 \, \mu {\rm m}$ and its distribution has been found to follow the power law $n(a)\sim a^{-3.5}$ \citep[e.g.][]{Mathis1977,DraineLee1984,ODonnel1997,Hirashita2013}.
 As such, we can implement this scaling law in our modelling in order to pursue a higher degree of realism.
+We notice that other dust grain size distributions have been implemented and tested in the literature, such as the log-normal grain size distribution \citep{Hirashita2015} and a modified power-law model \citep{Jones2017,Ysard2024}.
+Nonetheless, we do not test such models in this work.

-To do so, we can proceed in two different ways:
+To implement the $n(a)\sim a^{-3.5}$ scaling law in our framework, we can proceed in two different ways:

 \begin{itemize}

 \item compute an average opacity table taking into account the grain size distribution through the use of weights.
 In this way, we will obtain only one opacity table and perform the radiative transfer computation with just one effective dust species.
 In the general case where we admit a silicate-carbonaceous dust composition, this translates into two different opacity tables and dust species -- one for silicates and the other for carbonaceous grains;